-[success headline="DISCOUNT"]As a follower of 1KIND Photography, you are eligible for a special 10% discount on Peak Design products.
+[success headline="DISCOUNT"]As a follower of 1KIND Photography, you are eligible for a special discount.
 Details are at the end of this review![/success]

 Overview : Unrivaled security, accessibility and freedom for your camera - all in one small, rock-solid, lightweight product.
 Capture™ is an accessory for photographers that rigidly secures your camera to the gear you already own.
 By clamping to any belt or strap, the Capture Camera Clip System eliminates the need for additional slings, holsters or vests.
 Capture's quick release "click-in, click-out" locking action keeps your camera both safe and accessible, no matter what physical activity you are doing.
 Whether you're hiking, biking, skiing, climbing mountains, or just snapping pictures at a family gathering, the versatility of Capture will revolutionize the way you transport and handle your camera.